Sell your property with Sale Ezy

 If the property doesn't sell during best offer, it will transition into the final call segment of the auction.
 During final call, you will have around an hour (recommended by Sale Ezy) to submit competitive bids, published for all to see (without your personal details), as the clock counts down.

 Once the count down is complete, 1st, 2nd and 3rd call will proceed, each with 30 seconds on the clock.
 To buy the property, you must have the highest bid, above reserve price, when the clock reaches the end of 3rd call, uninterrupted.

 If the bid doesn't reach reserve during final call, it will transition back to best offer and you can start making bids again.

-To bid in any of the three stages of the auction, simply type your bid amount into the auction box on the page of the property you want to buy and click 'submit bid'.
+To bid in any of the three stages of the auction, simply type your bid amount into the auction box on the page of the property you want to buy and submit it.
 You'll be ask to confirm your bid.
 The bid must be at least equal to or above the minimum bid indicated.